Improving Generalization and Convergence by Enhancing Implicit Regularization: Acknowledgments

 \section{Acknowledgments}

 Lei Wu is supported by the National Key R\&D Program of China (No.~2022YFA1008200) and National Natural Science Foundation of China (No.~12288101).
 Mingze Wang is supported in part by the National Key Basic Research Program of China (No.~2015CB856000).
-We thank Dr. Hongkang Yang, Liu Ziyin, Liming Liu, Zehao Lin, Hao Wu, and Kai Chen for helpful discussions.
+We thank Dr. Hongkang Yang, Liu Ziyin, Liming Liu, Zehao Lin, Hao Wu, and Kai Chen for helpful discussions and anonymous reviewers for their valuable suggestions.

 \startcontents[sections] \printcontents[sections]{l}{1}{ }